avaneev/prvhash/README.md

 is adequate for 16-bit, and excellent for 64-bit variables (5.47<sup>-18</sup> percent chance, which far exceeds collision resistance requirements for 64-bit range of bits).
-To further decrease state change collisions between `lcg` and `Seed` with entropy input, the halves-reversal should be implemented as bit-reversal: in this case the system reaches its optimal state, but this is unimplementable in an efficient manner on modern processors.
+To further decrease state change collisions between `lcg` and `Seed` with entropy input, the halves-swapping should be implemented as bit-reversal: in this case the system reaches its optimal state, but this is unimplementable in an efficient manner on modern processors.
 If the initial state of the system has little or zero entropy